-Some studies claim the adult attention span has become shorter than that of a goldfish, which is only about 8 seconds long.
+Some studies claim that the adult attention span has become shorter than that of a goldfish, which is only about 8 seconds long.
 Whether or not this measurement is accurate, the message is that the ability to stay actively focused on anything is a challenge for most learners.
 If you add typical distractions of daily life, such as emails dinging, chat windows popping up, and colleagues stopping by to chat, your training is up against some serious competition!

 Video-based learning has the potential to make your training products memorable and engaging.
 However, in order to reap the benefits of this type of learning, videos must be short and interactive.